$S_8$ from peculiar velocities: agreement with Planck for Tully--Fisher and supernovae, tension for the fundamental plane: Results

+Within the \ac{FP} class, the \ac{SDSS} and 6dF samples are consistent within $1.5\sigma$ under linear bias but driven into $3.3\sigma$ tension under the quadratic-bias variant, despite covering similar redshift ranges.
+The two \ac{TFR} samples, by contrast, agree well despite differing sky coverage, disfavouring spatial variation in the reconstruction quality~\citep[a related question was examined by][in the context of masking]{Hollinger_2021} as the dominant cause.
+We therefore adopt the \ac{TFR} and \acp{SN} as our fiducial tracers under the linear-bias model, and note that revisiting this comparison with the DESI \ac{FP} sample would be informative~\citep{Said_FPDESI}.

-Finally, as part of our flow model we also infer $\Vext$, the external flow vector, and compare its magnitude and direction in~\cref{fig:Vext_comparison}.
-The inferred magnitudes are in good overall agreement: most samples prefer $\sim 200 \pm 20\kmsec$, with the exception of the 6dF \ac{FP} sample, which yields a smaller value of $140 \pm 7\kmsec$.
+Finally, as part of our flow model we infer $\Vext$, the external flow vector, and compare its magnitude and direction in~\cref{fig:Vext_comparison}.
+The inferred magnitudes are in good overall agreement: most samples prefer ${\sim} 200 \pm 20~\kmsec$, with the exception of the 6dF \ac{FP} sample, which yields a smaller value of $140 \pm 7~\kmsec$.
 Larger differences arise in the inferred directions.
-The two \ac{CF4} \ac{TFR} samples are consistent with each other, while the \ac{SDSS} and 6dF \ac{FP} samples point in somewhat different directions, separated by $20 \pm 4^\circ$.
+The two \ac{CF4} \ac{TFR} samples are consistent with each other, while the \ac{SDSS} and 6dF \ac{FP} samples point in different directions, separated by $20 \pm 4^\circ$.
 This discrepancy may reflect their different sky coverage and/or survey depth.
-By contrast,~\cite{Said_2020} analysed the SDSS and 6dF \ac{FP} samples and found good agreement in the direction of $\Vext$.
-(Though we do not use the exact same data as they have; in~\cref{sec:comparison_to_literature} we summarise the differences between our and their analysis.)
+By contrast,~\citet{Said_2020} analysed the \ac{SDSS} and 6dF \ac{FP} samples and found good agreement in the direction of $\Vext$, although we do not use the exact same data, with the differences summarised in~\cref{sec:comparison_to_literature}.
 The \PP\ dipole is less well constrained than the others and falls between the 6dF \ac{FP} and the two \ac{TFR} samples, but differs from the \ac{SDSS} \ac{FP} direction by $27 \pm 7^\circ$.
+When combining the datasets in a joint inference, we assume a common $\Vext$ vector across all samples, even though, as shown in~\cref{fig:Vext_comparison}, the \ac{TFR} samples and \PP\ prefer slightly different $\Vext$.
+Allowing a separate $\Vext$ per sample leaves the joint $\beta^\star$ essentially unchanged.